 Contact us with any questions.
-You may reach our admissions representatives at email@example.com and 212.992.6093.
-Connect with us on LinkedIn.
+You may reach our admissions representatives at firstname.lastname@example.org and 212.992.6093.
+Follow us on LinkedIn.

-As a reminder, applications are due at 11:59pm ET on the day of the deadline.
-If you have any questions throughout your application process, please email us at firstname.lastname@example.org.
+As a reminder, applications are due by 11:59pm ET on the day of the deadline.
+If you have any questions throughout your application process, please email us at email@example.com.

 - Two letters of recommendation (one personal and one professional)

-- College transcripts* (unofficial copies are sufficient during the application process; official documents will be required of admitted students)
+- College transcripts* (unofficial copies are sufficient during the application process; official documents are required of admitted students)